 It’s easy to assume Dominants are mind-readers.
 Many of them are great at watching and learning people, and in long-term relationships (sexual or not), a Dominant sometimes knows their submissive better than we know ourselves.
 Even so, they can’t read your mind.
 You have a responsibility to speak up when something is wrong - illness, discomfort, fear, whatever it is.

 Hate a specific kink?
 Say something.
 Did your feelings get hurt over a missed phone call or unanswered question?
 Talk about it.
 Word to the wise: don’t whine, bitch, or go on the attack.
 Be the adult you are, set aside time to speak, and communicate with respect.

-.
+If your role as a submissive isn’t working for you, you have a responsibility to say something to your Dominant.
+Sure, you both may walk away from that conversation in pain and out of the relationship.
 But you may also be able to find a new dynamic or balance to your current relationship.
-When you go through the motions and your heart isn’t in being the little “s” to their big “D,” it will always be noticed eventually.
+When you go through the motions, and your heart isn’t in being the little “s” to their big “D,” it will always be noticed eventually.

-a masochist), it’s pleasurable, too.
+There are rare moments when all decisions and responsibilities are removed for a very short time.
+My job is to endure what he gives me - and while it’s sometimes painful (I am a masochist), it’s pleasurable, too.
 Those moments are brief and fleeting.
 The vast majority of the time, I have as much responsibility in this relationship as he does, even though they take vastly different forms.

 What slave rules do you have in you BDSM relationship?
 Compare them in the Fetish.com forum.

 Valentine’s Day is a time to celebrate love but what if you’ve got yourself a Kinky Valentine and you want to spice up your day?
 Or maybe you want

 Are 'kink' and 'poly' sexual orientation labels?
 Abi Brown looks at the way we define ourselves and our relationships.